Divy1211/Divy1211/README.md

 ### Hi there 👋
-I have a passonate interest in Mathematics and Computer Science, and I love understanding how things work!
+I have a passonate interest in Mathematics and Computer Science, and I love learning about and understanding how things work!
 <!--
 **Divy1211/Divy1211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.